Impact /

 Hosted by the National Park Service alongside other community partners, Paddle Your Park serves elementary students from Title I and under-served communities.
 The program encourages the students to get outside to learn about biodiversity, endangered species, wetland science and the importance of caring for the environment.

-With the Foundation's support, in 2024, 232 elementary school students in St. Louis and East St. Louis traded in their computers and classrooms for canoe paddles, spending a day at either George Winter Park or Riverlands in West Alton.
+With the Foundation's support, in 2025, 130 elementary school students from Elsberry Elementary and Dr. Katie Harper Wright Elementary traded in their notebooks and classrooms for canoe paddles, spending a day at the Audubon Center at Riverlands.

 A special thank you to the Regional Business Council and the Mary Ranken Jordan and Ettie A. Jordan Charitable Foundation for supporting this program.